 Tip 1: Make a memorable meal

 Food brings people together (#fact), so if there’s a signature dish you love to make this time of the year, travel nursing is the perfect opportunity to share your specialty with the new people you meet on contract.
 On the other hand, if you’ve been tied to tradition and want to do something new, this is a great time to whip up some kitchen creations that you have never made (mulled wine, anyone?) before.
 There are countless holiday dishes out there, from savoury to sweet, and spending a day-off cooking and baking is a great way to get in the seasonal spirit!

 Looking for something new to try?
-Here are two new meal tips from Select Medical Connections’ in-house foodies, Yang and Becky:
+Here are two meal tips from Select Medical Connections’ team:

 >> Holiday spirit recommendations: